SSDI and Legal Representation: When to Seek Assistance

 Principal Attorney

 The application process for the Social Security Disability Insurance (SSDI) program can be challenging and difficult to navigate, especially for individuals who are already struggling with a disability.
-Fortunately, a Social Security lawyer can help them go through the entire process.
+Fortunately, a Social Security Disability lawyer can help them go through the entire process.

 It’s possible to consult a Social Security lawyer at any time during the application process, and it is highly recommended to do so when your disability application has been denied and you want to file an appeal.
 Legal representation may increase your chances of approval during an ALJ hearing and Federal Court Review.